People of Te Arawa

 - Lakes Rotorua and Rotoiti are named after the explorers Kahumatamomoe (son of Te Arawa captain Tamatekapua) and his nephew (later also son-in-law) Īhenga.
 The lakes’ full names are Te Rotoruanui-a-Kahumatamomoe and Te Rotoiti-kite-a-Īhenga.

 - Tia, Tamatekapua’s uncle, travelled south to Taupō.
-He named a number of places, including Ātiamuri (Tia who arrived after others), Aratiatia (Tia’s stairway) and Te Taupō-nui-a-Tia (Tia’s rain cloak), a name which now refers to the entire lake.
+He named a number of places, including Ātiamuri (Tia who arrived after others), Aratiatia (Tia’s stairway) and Te Taupō-nui-a-Tia (Tia’s rain cloak), a name now applied to the entire lake.

 - Ngātoroirangi, the tohunga (priest) of Te Arawa, reached the mountains south of Taupō.
 Ngāuruhoe is named after a slave he sacrificed.
 Ngātoroirangi climbed Tongariro in cold weather, and called to his sisters in Hawaiki for fire to warm him.
 Hot springs on the mountain are called Ketetahi (one basket) – a reminder that while he asked for three containers of fire, only one arrived.